 A yeast infection, which is variously known as a vaginal yeast infection, yeast vaginitis, and vaginal candidiasis, causes about 1/3 of all cases of vaginitis.
 This diagnosis, however, is made far more often than warranted.
 Since the symptoms of bacterial vaginosis, trichomoniasis and dermatitis overlap with those of a yeast infection, 50 percent of women diagnosed with a yeast infection actually have another condition.
 Self-diagnosis is especially unreliable.

-It is estimated that 75% of all women experience at least one episode of symptomatic infection during their lifetime, and that 40-45% have two or more episodes.
+It is estimated that 75 percent of all women experience at least one episode of symptomatic infection during their lifetime, and that 40-45 percent have two or more episodes.

 Yeast Infection Symptoms

 Symptoms of a yeast infection occur within the vagina and in the tissues surrounding the vaginal opening.
 They include:

 An accurate diagnosis is based on a pelvic exam plus laboratory testing.
 During the physical exam, the vaginitis specialist examines the vagina and surrounding tissue (the vulva), and also collects vaginal secretions, which are viewed under a microscope to detect the presence of yeast.
 In order to exclude other possible causes, vaginal secretions are also cultured and put through polymerase chain reaction analysis.